Hours of Operation

 - Additional charge to all visitors, including children under 12, for horse trails, mountain bike trails and shooting ranges

-- $7 per person for daily permit (in addition to $3 entry fee), available at the gate
+- $7 per person for daily permit (in addition to $3 entry fee), available at the gate.
+(Due to COVID-19, daily permits are now available

 - Electrical sites may be reserved by calling 502-492-9854 between the hours of 9am-4pm Wednesday through Sunday.
 Any electrical sites not reserved will be available on a first come, first serve basis.
 Water only or primitive sites are available on a first come, first serve basis.